CompassSecurity/pipeleak/readme.md

 `register` command: Best effort automation to register a new user on an instance.

+`vuln` command: Check the installed version for CVEs in the NIST Vulnerability database

 Setting an HTTP proxy is possible by setting the environment variable `HTTP_PROXY` e.g. to route through Burp:
 ```bash